Caring For Your Grinder

 SLX HERB GRINDER CARECARING FOR YOUR GRINDER

-With some light care, your SLX with last a lifetime.
+With some light care, your SLX will last a lifetime.
 Think of your SLX like a car - it needs occasional maintenance to remain in top shape.

 Cleaning the cutting area: While your SLX won’t generally need cleaning, if your herbs have an exceptionally high moisture content (greater than 12%) or your medical needs necessitate a high volume, you may see some buildup.
 The ceramic makes it very easy to remove any material that does accumulate: